flogy/graphql-ttl-transformer/README.md

 Please feel free to create, comment and of course solve some of the issues.
 To get started you can also go for the easier issues marked with the `good first issue` label if you like.

+### Development

+- It is important to always make sure the version of the installed `graphql` dependency matches the `graphql` version the `graphql-transformer-core` depends on.

 ## License

 The [MIT License](LICENSE)